James Cook University Australia

 Mission: The Hub leads a regional, collaborative approach with northern Queensland stakeholders to support the agricultural sector and communities to become more drought and climate resilient.

-The TNQ Hub is led by James Cook University and based out of the JCU Ideas Lab in Cairns.
-Working in a ‘hub and spoke’ model, the TNQ Hub is partnered closely with six natural resource management (NRM) groups across Tropical North Queensland (TNQ) to deliver drought resilience activities across the region.
+The TNQ Drought Hub is led by James Cook University and based out of the JCU Ideas Lab in Cairns.
+Working in a ‘hub and spoke’ model, we are partnered closely with six natural resource management (NRM) groups across Tropical North Queensland (TNQ) to deliver drought resilience activities across the region.

 The Drought Resilience Research and Adoption Program objective is to invest into collaborative research, development, extension, adoption and commercialization activities.
 These activities will help land managers and Tropical North Queensland communities to become more prepared for, and resilient to, future droughts.

-In collaboration with the Node NRMs, the TNQ Hub’s programs will explore transformational change for agriculture in TNQ that aligns with the region’s priorities and the Future Drought Fund’s three interconnected strategic priorities:
+In collaboration with the Node NRMs, the hub’s programs are exploring transformational change for agriculture in TNQ that aligns with the region’s priorities and the Future Drought Fund’s three interconnected strategic priorities:

 • Economic resilience for an innovative and profitable agriculture sector